Philosophy & Religion

 PHIL-300 / REL-300: Topics in Philosophy and Religion

 Examines fundamental questions in metaphysics, epistemology, aesthetics and ethics from both a philosophical and a theological perspective.
 Introduces methods and subjects of study in the disciplines of Philosophy and Religion.
-Designed and intended for students who are considering a major or minor in Philosophy and Religion.
+Designed and intended for students who are considering a minor in Philosophy and Religion.
 FILA general education: philosophy or religion.
 Offered on demand.
 (Cross-listed as REL-300)

 PHIL-310: Logic